Bernoulli sums and R\'enyi entropy inequalities: Abstract

 \section{Abstract}

-We investigate the R\'enyi entropy of independent sums of integer valued random variables through Fourier theoretic means, and give sharp comparisons between the variance and the R\'enyi entropy, for Poisson-Bernoulli variables.
-As applications we prove that a discrete ``min-entropy power'' is super additive on independent variables up to a universal constant, and give new bounds on an entropic generalization of the Littlewood-Offord problem that are sharp in the ``Poisson regime''.
+We investigate the R\'enyi entropy of sums of {independent} integer-valued random variables through {Fourier} theoretic means, and give sharp comparisons between the variance and the R\'enyi entropy for sums of independent Bernoulli random variables.
+As applications, we prove that a discrete ``min-entropy power'' is {superadditive with respect to convolution modulo} a universal constant, and give new bounds on an entropic generalization of the Littlewood-Offord problem that are sharp in the ``Poisson regime''.